UniKonf/vibey/README.md

 ## 📚 Guildlines for adding events

-1. Make sure the event is Online
-2. Type of the data you enter should be correct
+- Make sure the type of the data you enter should be correct

 ```js
 title: 'Event Name';